 Restoration of Civil and Political Rights

-To have civil and political rights restored, the individual needs to submit an application within two years of completing all sentencing with no further criminal involvement.
+To have civil and political rights restored, the individual needs to apply within two years of completing all sentencing with no further criminal involvement.
 However, this alone will not restore firearms rights.

 As part of the application is a separate provision to specifically request a Restoration of Firearms Rights when applying for the restoration of civil and political rights.
 If that box is not checked on the application, restoration of firearms rights will not be considered.

 The State Board of Pardons and Paroles has the authority to issue pardons for Georgia convictions upon receipt and approval of an application for pardon.
-The same application form used for Restoration of Civil and Political Rights is used for Pardons and the same requirements apply for those seeking a pardon that wish to have their firearms rights restored.
+The same application form used for Restoration of Civil and Political Rights is used for Pardons, and the same requirements apply for those seeking a pardon that wishes to have their firearms rights restored.

 While a full pardon restores civil and political rights, it does not restore firearms rights unless it is requested in the application and is explicitly stated in the pardon that the individual is authorized to possess firearms.